 Participant eligibility requirements

-- Must refrain from using other cannabis products;
+- Must refrain from using other cannabis products during the study;

 - Willing to participate for up to 12 months (usually around 4);